 - Basic Jungian Concepts

 - Principles of the Therapeutic Relationship

-IJCP is open to both clinicians and non-clinicians.
-These courses are pre-requisite for individuals without mental health credentials who wish to apply to the psychoanalytic training program of the C.G.
-Jung Institute of New York as non-matriculated students.
-In order to enroll in the IJCP, the individual must have a master’s degree in any field and at least 25 hours of psychotherapy, preferably with an IAAP certified Jungian Analyst.
-Please see the Admissions page of the website at junginstitute.org for further information about and requirements to apply to the non-matriculated track of the psychoanalytic training program.
+These courses are pre-requisite in order to apply to the Non-Matriculated track at the Institute.
+Please see the Admissions page of the website at junginstitute.org for further information about and requirements to apply to the Non-Matriculated track of the psychoanalytic training program.

-If you are interested in applying for the Introduction to Jungian Clinical Process, please contact Laurie Schapira by email at email@example.com for pre-approval to enroll.
+If you are interested in applying to the Introduction to Jungian Clinical Process, please contact Laurie Schapira by email at firstname.lastname@example.org for pre-approval to enroll.
 Space is limited.
-Please apply by August 15.
+Please apply by July 15.

 Completion of the program does not guarantee acceptance into the Institute’s psychoanalytic training program and does not confer the right to call oneself a Jungian therapist or psychoanalyst.
 Students will be required to sign a waiver prior to beginning classes.